 She also recalled that when Charles Buskirk operated an appliance store in the building (between 1953 and 1979), the sign was disconnected because it interfered with televisions and other appliances.
 During this era, the sign was almost certainly lit with neon tube lights, which were very popular in the 1940s and 50s.
 The sign was again operational for a short time in the 1980s, until it was unfortunately damaged by vandals.
 It remained dark until October, 2003.

 A local restoration project targeting the sign was undertaken and the neon tubes were relit on October 3, 2003 with a celebration including live music on the downtown square.
 Sadly, the sign was dark again only six months later, due in part to the instability of the neon signage.
 The sign remained a landmark on the downtown Martinsville square as the years passed, though it was not lit at night and it continued to deteriorate.

-In 2017, local couple Craig and Mary Fenneman purchased the Union Block Building and the iconic sign that sits atop the historic building.
-The Fennemans are partners in Artesian Group LLC, along with a second local couple, Doug and Paula Molin.
-As a result of this purchase, an extensive renovation project is currently underway at the building.
-Once necessary roof repairs were completed to ensure workers' safety, relighting the historic sign became top priority for the Fennemans.
+In 2017, local resident Craig Fenneman purchased the Union Block Building and the iconic sign that sits atop the historic building.
+Fenneman was one of two original partners in Artesian Group LLC, of which he is now the sole owner, along with a second local couple, Doug and Paula Molin.
+As a result of this purchase, an extensive renovation project was undertaken at the building, which is now the thriving home of Greek's Pizzeria Martinsville and the Groggy Goat Taproom.
+Once necessary roof repairs were completed to ensure workers' safety, relighting the historic sign became top priority for the project.

 Here's what that looked like: